tdilauro/Simplified-wiki/Deployment-Instructions.md

 # This is necessary for installing psycopg2 through pip
 sudo yum install postgresql-devel

+# The content server also needs an Xvfb server.
+sudo yum install xorg-x11-server-Xvfb
 ```

 # Used by pillow to generate JPG thumbnails.